modern-crypto-gateway/crypto-gateway/README.md

    via direct DB query (`SELECT * FROM alchemy_address_subscriptions WHERE status = 'failed'`).

-Chains Alchemy doesn't serve (dev 999, Tron, Solana) are silently skipped at enqueue time — their orders never produce subscription rows.
+Chains Alchemy doesn't serve (dev 999, Tron, Solana) are silently skipped at enqueue time — their invoices never produce subscription rows.
 Chains with pending rows but no webhook bootstrapped yet are reported as `skipped-no-webhook` in the sweep result and are NOT counted toward `attempts` — bootstrap + next sweep resolves them.